This class is held in our large classroom measuring over 1000 square feet to ensure social distancing. This class requires face masks.

 - Resizing brushes and adjusting softness

 This workshop is geared towards beginners who want to learn the basics of Photoshop and how to adjust their images using it.

-- A computer with Adobe Photoshop or Photoshop Elements installed and working.
+- A computer with Adobe Photoshop CC installed and working.
 (Those without a laptop often come and just take notes.)

 - A notepad or device for note taking.

 This workshop is slide presentation with hands-on elements.
 We will provide you files for you to work with and follow along.
 This session is three-hours long with a break around the midway point.